chrisarg/Bit/README.md

 # Make the benchmark (this will also build the OpenMP benchmark)
 make bench

-# Make the open-mp benchmark
+# Make the open-mp benchmarks: with and without GPU support if GPU is not set to NONE
+# or without GPU support otherwise
 make bench_omp
 ```
 ### Benchmarking